Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 - A screenshot of your order

 ---
-### Daylight Saving Time with SwitchBot Floor Cleaning Robot S10

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding this issue, could you please check the following points?
-Currently, the schedule and "Do Not Disturb" times set for SwitchBot Floor Cleaning Robot S10 are stored locally, meaning they don’t automatically adjust with Daylight Saving Time changes.
-We understand this may be an inconvenience, as users will need to manually update these times to align with seasonal time changes.
-We apologize for any disruption this may cause.
-As an alternative, if you are running a full-house clean, you can use SwitchBot’s automation feature to schedule this.
-Please note that automation currently does not support selecting specific rooms for cleaning.
-Our R&D team is actively working on this and exploring ways to improve scheduling for future updates.
-Thank you for your understanding, and please don’t hesitate to reach out with any additional questions or feedback.

----
 ### Troubleshooting My Floor Cleaning Robot S10 Cannot Auto-refill My Evaporative Humidifier (Auto-refill)